ndsev/zserio/compiler/extensions/python/README.md

 For an **API documentation** see the [Python Runtime Library](https://zserio.org/doc/runtime/latest/python).

+## Supported Python Version

+Zserio Python generator supports the Python 3.8, 3.9, 3.10 and 3.11.

+Although newer Python versions are not tested, they should work as well as long as they are backward compatible.

 ## Auto-generated API helper

 Python Generator generates each package symbol in its own Python module (i.e. file).
 It's necessary in order